Healthcare Cybersecurity Requirements and HIPAA

 Core mechanics or structure

-Physical safeguards (45 CFR § 164.310) govern facility access controls, workstation use policies, device and media controls, and disposal procedures for hardware containing ePHI.
+Physical Safeguards (45 CFR § 164.310) govern facility access controls, workstation use policies, workstation security, and device and media controls including hardware disposal procedures.

 Causal relationships or drivers